All Episodes

 And I'll get to that in a second here.

-But remember, Joe Biden is on tape, You know, saying bragging about how, you know, I said to them, I'm leaving in about six hours, and you're not getting the billion dollars.
+But remember, Joe Biden is on tape, you know, saying, bragging about how, you know, I said to them, I'm leaving in about six hours and you're not getting the billion dollars.

 You're not going to get the billion unless you fire that prosecutor.

-Who's the prosecutor?
+Who is the prosecutor?

-This guy shoking.
+This guy Shokin.

-This guy shoking of Ukrainian prosecutor.
+This guy Shokin, a Ukrainian prosecutor.

 That's a good reason.